rohankadekodi/cs360v-s23/lab0.md

 The goal of this lab is to familiarize you QEMU and KVM (two popular pieces of virtualization software).
 For the rest of Project 1, you will build part of a paravirtual hypervisor, which will run in a QEMU/KVM virtual machine.
 You may also finding the tracing tools and VM setup instructions presented in this lab useful in Project 2.

 You will complete this and the other Project 1 labs in a group of 2-4 students.
 Please sign up for an existing Project 1 group on the "People" tab on Canvas.
 You will complete all Project 1 labs with the same group.
-You will submit the assignment through GitHub classroom.
+You will submit the assignment through GitHub classroom (see Canvas for the invite link).

 **Due date: January 24, 2023**